 Does Not Just Joints require a prescription?

-No. Not Just Joints is a natural supplement and does not contain any pharmaceutical ingredients.
+No. Not Just Joints is a dietary supplement and does not contain any ingredients requiring a prescription.

 How is Not Just Joints taken?

-As per our recommended protocols, Not Just Joints is taken in tablet form, enteric coated to ensure proper systemic delivery and absorption.
+As per our recommended protocols, Not Just Joints is produced in the form of enteric coated tablets.
+This ensures proper delivery and absorption in the upper intestine.

-We recommend taking Not Just Joints 15 minutes before a meal or at least 1 hour after a meal.
-This is to ensure that the ingredients within the formula are not interfered with by digested food passing into the upper intestine, which is where the active ingredients are released.
+We recommend taking Not Just Joints at least 15 minutes before a meal or at least 1 hour after a meal.
+This is to ensure that the ingredients within the formula are not interfered with by digested food passing into the upper intestine, where the active ingredients are released.

-How many bottles do I need to purchase to see a difference and how long will it take Not Just Joints to work?
+How many bottles do I need to purchase to feel a difference and how long will it take Not Just Joints to work?